History of The Musical Stage

-(The images below are thumbnails click on them to see
+(The images below are thumbnails click on them to see larger versions.)

-yet another type of musical came from across the Atlantic -- one that would dominate Broadway through the end of the century.
+Just when it seemed that the three way conflict was resolved, yet another type of musical came from across the Atlantic -- one that would dominate Broadway through the end of the century.

-Rock Musicals: "Could We Start Again
+Rock Musicals: "Could We Start Again Please?"

-- The Me Nobody Knows (1970 - 794 perfs) was a revue-like
+The Me Nobody Knows (1970 - 794 performances) was a revue-like

 collage of songs based on poems by inner city children.
 Performed by a youthful cast of

 unknowns, it became a celebration of the human spirit triumphing over squalid circumstances.

 A rave review in the NY Times sparked audience interest, and word of mouth did the rest.

 After seven months Off-Broadway, the production moved to the Helen Hayes and ran

 Broadway's first full-fledged rock opera came from two British newcomers, composer Andrew Lloyd Webber and librettist Tim Rice.
 Jesus Christ Superstar (1971 - 720 performances) began life as a best-selling British studio recording.
 The intriguing premise was to examine the role popular fame played in Christ's fate.
 At times fresh and impertinent, and ponderous at others, JCS was a world away from the rock musicals of the late 1960s.
 With all dialogue set to music, this work qualified as the first rock opera.
 Broadway audiences didn't much mind the high-powered staging by Hair alumni Tom O'Horgan, but a more effective London production ran for a record-setting 3,358 performances.
 With this hit, Webber and Rice initiated a new creative era for the British musical theatre.
 Before the decade was out, this team and their new form would be back with a success that would redefine the rock opera genre.